johnpolacek/growth-areas-for-a-software-developer/README.md

 		> > Everyone in this room is smarter than me, so I’ll keep quiet and let them figure it out.

 		> Better
 		> > I’m the one who will be doing the work.
-It is up to me to make sure everyone understands and agrees on the direction we are going to take.
+It is up to me to make sure everyone understands and agrees on the direction we take.

 	- Document everything